jramsgz/pico-w-home-assistant/README.md

 ## Projects

+Here is a list of my own projects that make use of the library.
+Currently there are 2 projects, one for the climate control (reads temperatures and turns on/off the heater) and one for the alarm control (a simple button that can be used to arm and disarm the alarm system).

 ### Climate

 The climate project is the way I control my heating system in my house.
 Schematics and code can be found in the projects/climate folder.